machmar/simple-8-step-arduino-sequencer/README.md

 # simple-8-step-arduino-sequencer
 A simple eurorack 8step sequencer with a variable lenght and two CV outputs(one of them is reversed).
 All can be controlled by CV.
+Also use the code without the OLED.

 Animations:
           Unplug the clock pin.